-Build rapport Use reflective listening Boost motivation and self-efficacy Provide reassurance
+Build rapport Use reflective listening

+Boost motivation and self-efficacy Provide reas Provide reassurance

+After the consultation

-Document consultation in patient record
+Document consultation in patient reco rd

 Coordinate NRT or vape, nicotine analogue supply

-Communicate with care team (as needed)
+Communicate with care team (as need led)

 Communicate with prescriber's (as needed)

 Coordinate community referral (as needed)

-- When approaching the patient, conduct a visual assessment of their current physical and mental state and use this to guide your interaction, in particular, any changes that may have occurred since the last assessment. - As you engage with the patient, re-assess their ability to interact with you.
-Factors such as pain, consciousness, cognitive impairment, will all need to be considered as these can change significantly during the hospital stay - Encourage the patient to talk openly about how they've been getting on with the Tobacco dependence treatment and listen out for any concerns/issues with the medications or in relation to remaining smokefree - Be mindful not to judge or criticize any lapses to smoke that may have occurred during the hospital stay.
-Reassess compliance to treatment, review medication and explore possible reasons for the lapse.
-Reiterate importance of abstinence in relation to current health issues and the benefits to these - If abstinence is reported, congratulate the patient on their commitment to remaining smokefree during their admission and gauge their willingness to extend this to a longerterm goal of abstinence - Reassure the patient that treatment and support will be provided during their stay and can be arranged to continue beyond discharge - Document the outcome of the consultation in the patients notes
+- Ensure you have read your colleagues documentation so that you can provide continuity of care and build on conversation. - TIDA - When approaching the patient, conduct a visual assessment of their current physical and mental state and use this to guide your interaction, in particular, any changes that may have occurred since the last assessment. - As you engage with the patient, reassess their ability to interact with you.
+Factors such as pain, consciousness, cognitive impairment, will all need to be considered as these can change significantly during the hospital stay. - Encourage the patient to talk openly about how they've been getting on with the tobacco dependence treatment and listen out for any concerns/issues with the medications or in relation to remaining smokefree. - Be mindful not to judge or criticise any lapses to smoke that may have occurred during the hospital stay.
+Reassess compliance with treatment, review medication and explore possible reasons for any lapse.
+Reiterate the importance of abstinence in relation to current health issues and the benefits of staying smokefree. - If abstinence is reported, congratulate the patient on their commitment to remaining smokefree during their admission and gauge their willingness to extend this to a longerterm goal of abstinence. - Reassure the patient that treatment and support will be provided during their stay and can be arranged to continue beyond discharge. - Document the outcome of the consultation in the patients notes.

-Where appropriate based on LOS, follow-up assessments are recommended with all inpatients who smoke. to provide ongoing support, review response to treatment, provide behavioural support, and revise treatment plan as needed.
-For patients focussed on smokefree admission this is an opportunity to revisit their commitment to making long term abstinence their goal.
+Where appropriate based on LOS, follow-up consultations are recommended with all inpatients who smoke to provide ongoing support, review response to treatment, provide behavioural support, and revise treatment plan as needed.
+For patients focussed on smokefree admission this is an opportunity to revisit their commitment to making long-term abstinence their goal.